-Class Rules (Also refer to Student Discipline/Code of Conduct- Policy 5600, Remote Learning/Google Meet Expectations, and Social Distancing Guidelines)
+Class Rules (Also refer to Student Discipline/Code of Conduct- Policy 5600)

-- Be accountable and follow the code of conduct.
+- Be accountable for your actions and follow the school’s code of conduct and basic classroom etiquette

-- Be prepared and ready to learn; bring all required materials to class and be on time.
+- Be prepared and ready to learn; bring all required materials to class and be on time (see Supplies Needed)

-4. Use the chat to type your questions when needed or to respond, along with the emojis.
+- Use the chat to type your questions when needed or to respond.

-60% Tests/Projects (includes formal tests, major projects and formal labs)
+60% Tests/Projects (includes formal tests and major projects)

-30% Quizzes (includes formal quizzes, mini-labs and assessments)
+30% Quizzes (includes formal quizzes, mini-projects, and graded assignments/assessments)

 10% Effort (homework, preparedness, and participation)